npm/ndm/README.md

 }
 ```

-Note the `ndm` field and its subfields. `ndm.bin` names the bin script to run to start this service. `ndm.args` is an array listing command-line arguments. `ndm.env` is an object mapping environment variable names to values.
+Note the `ndm` field and its subfields. `ndm.bin` names the bin script to run to start this service. `ndm.args` is a map of command-line arguments and their values. `ndm.env` is an object mapping environment variable names to values.

 ### The `service.json` file